Greek chorus: Choral structure and size

+No record beyond the words of the script has survived to describe what an ancient Greek audience might have seen and heard during a performance of a choral ode, but a study of those words, including etymology and other even more decisive evidence, makes it possible to derive a general idea that a performance of choral ode was a mix of lyric poetry, dancing and singing joined together with drama.
+According to scholar H. D. F. Kitto: "The Greek verb choreuo, 'I am a member of the chorus', has the sense 'I am dancing'.
+The word ode means not something recited or declaimed, but 'a song'".
+The large section of the stage where the chorus danced and sang is the 'orchestra' which is translated to mean a 'dancing floor'.

 The lines of choral odes provide evidence that they were sung.
 Normal syllabic structure has long sounds that are twice the length of short sounds.
 However, some lyrics in Greek odes have long syllables that are equal to 3, 4 and 5 shorter syllables.
 Spoken words cannot do that, suggesting that this was a danced and sung rhythm.

-The chorus originally consisted of fifty members, but some later playwrights changed the size.
-Aeschylus likely lowered the number to twelve, and Sophocles raised it again to fifteen.
+The chorus consisted of fifty members at the start of the 5th century B.C.
+It was likely Aeschylus who lowered the number to twelve, and Sophocles who raised it to fifteen.
+The size stayed at fifteen to the end of the 5th century B.C.
 Fifteen members were used by Euripides and Sophocles in tragedies.
-The chorus stood in the orchestra.
 There were twenty-four members in comedies.